1900 edition of Encyclopedie Larousse Illustree

-near Kerch.
+Scythian warriors, drawn after figures on an electrum cup from the Kul'Oba kurgan burial near Kerch.
 The warrior on the right is stringing his bow, bracing it behind his knee; note the typical pointed hood, long jacket with fur or fleece trimming at the edges, decorated trousers, and short boots tied at the ankle.
 The hair seems normally to have been worn long and loose, and beards were apparently worn by all adult men.
 The other two warriors on the left are conversing, both holding spears or javelins.
 The quiver is clearly indicated on the left hip of the man on the left, who is wearing a diadem and therefore is likely to be the Scythian king.

+Based on Wikipedia content that has been reviewed, edited, and republished.
+Original image by 1900 edition of Encyclopedie Larousse Illustree.
 Uploaded by Jan van der Crabben, published on 26 April 2012 under the following license: Public Domain.
 This item is in the public domain, and can be used, copied, and modified without any restrictions.

 Donate and help us!

 We're a non-profit organisation and we need your help!
-This website costs money and research material isn't cheap either.
-We are supported only by our donors.
+This website costs money and we have to buy quality research material to produce great content.
+Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!